epfl-ada/ada-2024-project-deep5eekers/README.md

 ## Supplementary Data

-In addition to the CMU dataset, we are using the Wikipedia pages that exist for a subset of the CMU dataset movies.
-With these Wikipedia pages, we have accessed the plot summaries.
-The plot summaries will potentially supplement the smaller summaries in the CMU dataset.
-For our analysis, the plot summaries are being used to extract information and sentiment about the different characters.
-To access the Wikipedia data, we are simply requesting webpages based on the 'wiki_movie_id' key in the CMU dataset from the Wikipedia API.
+- Wikipedia: In addition to the CMU dataset, we are using the Wikipedia pages that exist for a subset of the CMU dataset movies.
+We are going to use this Wikipedia pages for several purposes: retrieve plot summary information (it might be richer than provided in CMU), get IMDb id for the movies, retrieve general information about people (gender, occupation).
+To access the Wikipedia data, we are processing the latest wikipedia dump, using 'wiki_movie_id' key in the CMU dataset to retrieve the specific pages.

-We are also planning on using data from IMBD.
-We will access movies' scores and the directors.
-We want this data for two main reasons: to study the relationship between a lead role's gender and the respective movie's IMBD rating and to study the potential gender imbalances in movie production jobs.
-We will study how both of these have changed with time.
-To access this data, we used the IMBD id which is commonly found in the Wikipedia pages.
-Since IMBD's API has licensing restrictions, it is not so straightforward to access the data.
-Instead we are going to use IMBD's provided non-commercial datasets.
+- IMDb: We are also planning on using data from IMDb.
+We will access movies' scores, number of votes and the information about the people: directors, writers.
+We want this data for two main reasons: to study the relationship between a lead role's gender and the respective movie's IMDb rating and to study the potential gender imbalances in movie production jobs.
+To access this data, we used the IMDb ID which is commonly found in the Wikipedia pages.
+Since IMDb's API has licensing restrictions, it is not so straightforward to access the data.
+Instead, we are going to use IMDb's provided non-commercial datasets.

+- Oscar: We are planning to use data from the Oscar nomination to analyze gender inequality in the awards nomination.
+We will use public Oscar's search base and parse the provided html with award's history for our needs.

 ## Methods